mciantyre/teensy4-rs/README.md

 *Where's the Teensy 4 Rust BSP?*

 That doesn't exist yet!
 The crates provided in this repository may be the foundation for such a BSP crate.
 Or, a BSP crate would be founded on an iMXRT1060 HAL crate (see above).

+*When will this be on crates.io?*

+After we evaluate whether or not this is a good or bad approach to developing Rust applications for the Teensy 4, we will either release these crates to crates.io, or recommend an alternative solution.

 ## Acknowledgements and References